Expressive power (computer science): In formal language theory

 Formal language theory mostly studies formalisms to describe sets of strings, such as context-free grammars and regular expressions.
 Each instance of a formalism, e.g. each grammar and each regular expression, describes a particular set of strings.
 In this context, the expressive power of a formalism is the set of sets of strings its instances describe, and comparing expressive power is a matter of comparing these sets.

 An important yardstick for describing the relative expressive power of formalisms in this area is the Chomsky hierarchy.
-It says, for instance, that regular expressions, nondeterministic finite automatons and regular grammars have equal expressive power, while that of context-free grammars is greater; what this means is that the sets of sets of strings described by the first three formalisms are equal, and a proper subset of the set of sets of strings described by context-free grammars.
+It says, for instance, that regular expressions, nondeterministic finite automata and regular grammars have equal expressive power, while that of context-free grammars is greater; what this means is that the sets of sets of strings described by the first three formalisms are equal, and a proper subset of the set of sets of strings described by context-free grammars.

 In this area, the cost of expressive power is a central topic of study.
 It is known, for instance, that deciding whether two arbitrary regular expressions describe the same set of strings is hard, while doing the same for arbitrary context-free grammars is completely impossible.
 However, it can still be efficiently decided whether any given string is in the set.

 For more expressive formalisms, this problem can be harder, or even undecidable.
 For a Turing complete formalism, such as arbitrary formal grammars, not only this problem, but every nontrivial property regarding the set of strings they describe is undecidable, a fact known as Rice's Theorem.

-There are some results on conciseness as well; for instance, nondeterministic state machines and regular grammars are more concise than regular expressions, in the sense that the latter can be translated to the former without a blowup in size (i.e. in O(1)), while the reverse is not possible.
+There are some results on conciseness as well; for instance, nondeterministic finite automata and regular grammars are more concise than regular expressions, in the sense that the latter can be translated to the former without a blowup in size (i.e. in O(1)), while the reverse is not possible.

 Similar considerations apply to formalisms that describe not sets of strings, but sets of trees (e.g. XML schema languages), of graphs, or other structures.